pequet/cursor-project-boilerplate/.github/instructions/200-never-delay-action.instructions.md

 ---
 description:  Mandates immediate execution once a direct command is confirmed
-globs: "*,**/*"
+applyTo: "*,**/*"
-alwaysApply: true
 ---

 # Never Delay Action

 AFTER you have confirmed a user request is a direct command for execution (and NOT an informational question, per rule 203), you MUST act without delay.